VIA University College

-VIA University College is a university college (professionshøjskole) in Central Denmark.It was established in January 2008.
-It has a total of eight campuses.
+VIA University College is a university college (professionshøjskole) in Central Denmark.
+It was established in January 2008 and operates eight campuses.

 History

-The university colleges in Denmark were established as a result of a series of mergers of smaller educational centers in 2007.
-VIA is one of the university colleges.
-VIA is not an abbreviation, as its name comes from the Latin word via meaning "by way of".
+University colleges in Denmark were established through a series of mergers of smaller educational institutions in 2007, and VIA is one of the university colleges.
+VIA is not an abbreviation; its name comes from the Latin word via, meaning "by way of".

-From January 2008, all medium higher education in the Central Region previously under CVU (Center for Higher Education), became organized as one unit under VIA.
-As a result of these mergers, VIA became the third-largest educational institution following Copenhagen University and Aarhus University with approximately 2,000 employees and 20,000 students.
+From January 2008, all medium higher education in the Central Region previously under CVU (Center for Higher Education) was reorganized into a single unit under VIA.
+As a result of these mergers, VIA became the third-largest educational institution, after Copenhagen University and Aarhus University, with approximately 2,000 employees and 20,000 students.

-VIA University College offers the following vocational bachelor courses:
+VIA University College offers the following vocational bachelor programmes:

-pedagogical, health professional, and technical-commercial.
-In addition, VIA also offers a two-year high school exam.
+pedagogy, health professions, and technical-commercial studies.
+In addition, VIA offers a two-year high school exam.
 Overall, VIA offers more than 50 higher education courses in Danish and a number of courses in English.
 VIA also participates in various research and development projects.
-VIA is headquartered in Aarhus, but the activities are anchored on eight campuses spread across 39 locations throughout the region.
+VIA is headquartered in Aarhus, but the activities are anchored across eight campuses spread across 39 locations in the region.
 VIA's annual turnover is 1.6 billion DKK.

 Applicants and enrollment

-Most of the education programmes operated by VIA University College enroll students twice a year, in February and September.
+Most programmes operated by VIA University College enroll students twice a year: in February and September.
 The statistics below encompass both enrollment periods.
-The number of students VIA University College is able to enroll is determined by the Ministry of Education, based on factors including an average of unemployment statistics.
-Thus, a local VIA University college institution might have its enrollment reduced if the unemployment rate within its area of operation is higher than the average and vice versa.
+The number of students VIA University College is able to enroll is determined by the Ministry of Education, based on factors average unemployment rates.
+Thus, a local VIA institution might have its enrollment reduced if the unemployment rate in its area of operation is higher than the average, and vice versa.